Benfica TV: Premium channel

 On 1 July 2013, Benfica TV became a premium channel, available in standard-definition and high-definition.
-The price was €9.90 per month and included the aforementioned Benfica home games, Premier League and Brasileirão, plus Major League Soccer and the Superleague Greece.
+The price was €9.90 per month and included the aforementioned Benfica home games, Premier League and Brasileirão, plus Major League Soccer and the Super League Greece.
 Just days later, Benfica announced a deal with Cabovisão for the broadcast of the premium channel, and added Farense home games to their content.
 They closed their first month with 100,000 subscribers, which Vieira praised as "a good answer for the strategic shift he made and serves as fuel for the future."
 Benfica TV made their first home game broadcast on 25 August, beating their direct competitors in rating and share.
 Expansion continued in the second and third month, adding Vodafone to their list of cable operators and finishing September with over 200,000 subscribers.
 Due to the increased amount of available content, Benfica launched a second channel in October, and signed with another cable provider, Premier Sports, in November.